 - Might be hard to qualify for cosigner release (24 most recent payments must have been on time, and your income for the last two years must be more than twice your outstanding loan balance)

-Sallie Mae might be another good choice if you’re looking to borrow a large amount — you can borrow $1,000 to $90,000.
-Repayment terms on Sallie Mae loans range from 10 to 20 years.
+Sallie Mae might be another good choice if you’re looking to borrow a large amount — you can borrow $1,000 up to 100% of school-certified cost of attendance.
+Repayment terms on Sallie Mae loans range from 10 to 15 years.

 - Can apply for cosigner release after just 12 months of consecutive, on-time payments